Ray E. Porter: Biography

-During World War I, Porter participated in combat in the European Theater of Operations with Company E, 34th Infantry Regiment, 7th Infantry Division.
-He was awarded the American Distinguished Service Cross and the French Croix de Guerre for gallantry in action 1–2 November 1918.
+During the war, Porter served with Company E, 34th Infantry Regiment, 7th Division in combat on the Western Front.
+He was awarded the American Distinguished Service Cross and the French Croix de Guerre for gallantry in action 1–2 November 1918, shortly before the armistice with Germany which ended the war.
 The citation for his DSC reads:

-Between the World Wars Porter graduated from the Company Officers Course (1928) and the Advanced Course (1932) of the Infantry School, Fort Benning, Georgia; The Command and General Staff School (1935), Fort Leavenworth, Kansas and the Army War College (1937), Washington, D.C.
+Remaining in the army during the interwar period, Porter graduated from the Company Officers Course (1928) and the Advanced Course (1932) of the Infantry School, Fort Benning, Georgia; The Command and General Staff School (1935), Fort Leavenworth, Kansas and the Army War College (1937), Washington, D.C.
 Other service of that period included duty as Professor of Military Science and Tactics, Ouachita Baptist College, Arkadelphia, Arkansas; (1922–1927) a tour of foreign service with the 19th Infantry in Hawaii, (1928–1931) and instructor at the Command and General Staff School, Fort Leavenworth, Kansas, 1937-1940.

 In World War II he took part in the assault landing of the Allied Forces at Algiers, North Africa in November 1942 and served as Deputy Chief of Staff at General Eisenhower's Advance Headquarters during the Tunisian campaign.
 Returning to the United States after the German surrender in North Africa, he was assigned as Assistant Chief of Staff, G-3 (Organization and Training), War Department General Staff.
 For his services he was awarded the Army Distinguished Service Medal, with the medal's citation reading:

 When the Germans attacked in the Battle of the Bulge during December 1944, Porter was flown immediately to the European Theater of Operations where he assumed command of the 75th Infantry Division in combat until the end of hostilities in that theater.
-He briefly commanded the Fifteenth United States Army from 8 to 16 January 1945.
+He briefly commanded the Fifteenth Army from 8 to 16 January 1945.
 Shortly after Victory in Europe Day he was again called home for duty as Chief of the Special Planning Division, War Department Special Staff.

 From 1948 to 1951, Porter commanded the United States Army in the Caribbean with his headquarters at Fort Amador, Canal Zone.
 His command included the United States Army forces and activities in Panama and Puerto Rico and the United States Army Missions in the numerous republics of Central and South America.

 He was retired from Camp Breckinridge, Kentucky, where he had commanded the Replacement Training Center and the 101st Airborne Division, 30 June 1953.